 Statement of Financial Accounting Standards (SFAS) No. 128 "Earnings Per Share" was issued in February 1997 to simplify the standard for computing earnings per share (EPS) by replacing the presentation of primary and fully diluted EPS on the face of the income statement for all entities with complex capital structures with a presentation of basic and diluted EPS.
-SFAS No. 128 also requires a reconciliation of the numerator and the denominator of the basic EPS computation to the numerator and denominator of the diluted EPS computation.
-The EPS data presented reflects the provisions of SFAS No. 128 for all periods
+SFAS No. 128 also requires a reconciliation of the numerator and the denominator of the basic EPS computation.
+The EPS data presented reflects the provisions of SFAS No. 128 for all periods presented.